nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 and a rocket stove isn't, or where dry kindling is hard to find.
 Plus the rocket stove has to cool down before you can pack it up and it covers all your cookware in soot, so it's not as clear cut as all that.

+Hexamine (solid fuel tablet) stoves might also be worth considering for short trips.
+I should also talk about liquid fuel stoves, eg: trangia type alcohol burners and pressurized shellite stoves, but the former I've always found horribly slow and the latter terrifyingly erratic.

 ## Coffee for Weight Weenies